mahdi-slh/Graphite/README.md

-# Graphite, Point cloud feature extractor
+# Graphite

+code repository for Graphite: Graph-Induced feaTure Extraction for Point Cloud Registration

 Code to be released soon!